 Islet cell tumors are uncommon, with about 1,000 new cases diagnosed each year in the United States.
 They account for about 3% to 5% of all pancreatic cancers.

-The five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the tumor is found.
 The five-year survival rate of people with an islet cell tumor is about 42%.
 The survival rate depends on a variety of factors, including whether the tumor can be removed using surgery.
 If a tumor is localized and can be removed, the five-year survival rate is about 55%.
-If a tumor cannot be removed, the rate is about 15%.
+If a tumor cannot be removed, the five-year survival rate is about 15%.

 Cancer survival statistics should be interpreted with caution.
-Estimates are based on data from many cases of this type of tumor in the United States each year, but the actual risk for a particular individual may differ.
+Estimates are based on data from many cases of this type of tumor in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with an islet cell tumor.
 Learn more about understanding statistics .

 Source: National Cancer Institute.